Robinhood Markets Inc (HOOD) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted for Robinhood Markets Inc (HOOD) by analysts is $12.47, which is $2.78 above the current market price.
-The public float for HOOD is 468.46M, and at present, short sellers hold a 5.12% of that float.
-On November 06, 2023, the average trading volume of HOOD was 6.52M shares.
+The average price point forecasted by analysts for Robinhood Markets Inc (HOOD) is $11.93, which is $4.38 above the current market price.
+The public float for HOOD is 468.46M, and currently, short sellers hold a 5.12% ratio of that float.
+The average trading volume of HOOD on November 10, 2023 was 6.64M shares.

 HOOD’s Market Performance

-During the last 5 trading sessions, HOOD rose by +8.88%, which changed the moving average for the period of 200-days by +7.07% in comparison to the 20-day moving average, which settled at $9.31.
-In addition, Robinhood Markets Inc saw 19.04% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HOOD fell by -16.33%, which changed the moving average for the period of 200-days by -15.89% in comparison to the 20-day moving average, which settled at $9.10.
+In addition, Robinhood Markets Inc saw -0.61% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HOOD starting from Bhatt Baiju, who sale 27,832 shares at the price of $9.35 back on Nov 02.
-After this action, Bhatt Baiju now owns 158,128 shares of Robinhood Markets Inc, valued at $260,307 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HOOD starting from Tenev Vladimir, who sale 83,333 shares at the price of $9.61 back on Nov 06.
+After this action, Tenev Vladimir now owns 541,134 shares of Robinhood Markets Inc, valued at $800,772 using the latest closing price.

-Tenev Vladimir, the Chief Executive Officer of Robinhood Markets Inc, sale 27,829 shares at $9.35 during a trade that took place back on Nov 02, which means that Tenev Vladimir is holding 624,467 shares at $260,301 based on the most recent closing price.
+Gallagher Daniel Martin Jr, the Chief Legal Officer of Robinhood Markets Inc, sale 12,500 shares at $9.69 during a trade that took place back on Nov 03, which means that Gallagher Daniel Martin Jr is holding 622,170 shares at $121,179 based on the most recent closing price.

 Stock Fundamentals for HOOD